Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The Brick is equipped with a `Micro-HDMI <http://en.wikipedia.org/wiki/HDMI>`__ connector, which can be used by programs to show a graphical user interface.
-A `USB-2.0 <http://en.wikipedia.org/wiki/USB>`__ Host connector can be used to connect WIFI dongles, mice, keyboards, touchscreens and similar.
+A `USB-2.0 <http://en.wikipedia.org/wiki/USB>`__ Host connector can be used to connect WIFI dongles, mouses, keyboards, touchscreens and similar.

 With an :ref:`Ethernet Master Extension <ethernet_extension>` the RED Brick can be extended by an Ethernet interface.
 The